 State laws that regulate the practice of medicine and pharmacy do vary regarding use of generics.
 In some states, if the doctor prescribes or authorizes a generic drug, the pharmacist must dispense the generic drug.

 CVS/caremark and retail pharmacies may contact your physician to see if a generic can be used.
 This is done to help you and GEHA save money.

 Does using the generic save GEHA money?

 Yes, often, both you and GEHA save money.
-Using generics is an important way to manage the cost of your prescription benefit and assure that it remains affordable for both you and GEHA.
+Using generics is an important way to manage the cost of your prescription benefit, keeping it more affordable for both you and GEHA.

 If you have any questions about your benefit and copays or your prescription, please call the CVS/caremark GEHA-dedicated customer care line at (844) 4-GEHA-RX.
 You may also visit caremark.com to get information about your prescriptions and health-related topics or submit messages to the online customer service representatives and pharmacists.